akashdv25/status-updates/week-1/README.md

 Today, I dove into the course we were given and covered several modules.
 I set up essential software like pgAdmin and PostgreSQL, which was quite an adventure!

 I encountered some issues during the installation of pgAdmin, but thankfully, I found a helpful blog post that guided me through the process.
-The blog [Install and Configure PostgreSQL and pgAdmin on Ubuntu 20.04 | 22.04](https://medium.com/yavar/install-and-configure-postgresql-and-pgadmin-on-ubuntu-20-04-22-04-52c52c249b9e) provided clear steps to install the PostgreSQL server and pgAdmin, which made the setup much smoother.
+[The Blog](https://medium.com/yavar/install-and-configure-postgresql-and-pgadmin-on-ubuntu-20-04-22-04-52c52c249b9e) provided clear steps to install the PostgreSQL server and pgAdmin, which made the setup much smoother.

 ### Data Concepts